Duration: | 6 Hour(s) - 0 Minute(s) |

 For those who would rather spend the day in a bit more active manner, we’ll take to horseback riding in Seget Donji, just a few minutes from Trogir town to enjoy an unforgettable adventure with beautiful scenery and sea view.

-Afterward, we’ll take to a small place of ethno village Vrsine to a unique gastronomic experience w to taste home-made dishes, wine and schnapps and while you wait for “peka” to be done playing the most important game for Dalmatian people (after football off course) of Bocce (Croatian=balote).
+Afterward, we’ll take you to a small place of ethno village Vrsine for a unique gastronomic experience to taste home-made dishes, wine, and schnapps while you wait for “peka” to be done playing the most important game for Dalmatian people (after football off course) of Bocce (Croatian=balote).

 Itinerary: